Bot Settings Control The Basics of Your Bot

 There are three options for response settings

-- Respond to unanswered questions with a default page (RECOMMENDED): This option will send the response within your Default page.
-There is a template message included in the default page.
+- Respond to unanswered questions with a default Dialogue (RECOMMENDED): This option will send the response within your Default Dialogue.
+There is a template message included in the default Dialogue.

 - Ignore unanswered questions: This option will leave all messages that it does not understand completely unanswered.